tommyhaggerty/learn_command_line_exercises/do_more_chapter_14/Readme.md

-# Chapter 16: Wildcard Matching
+# Chapter 14: Removing a file.

 ## Do More